starknet-edu/starknetbook/src/ch01-00-getting-started.md

 - In this case **`transfer_ownership`** function, which requires the new owner's address as input.
 - Enter this address into the calldata field.
 (For this, use any address from the "Devnet account selection" listed in the Environment tab.)
 - Click the **"Call"** button.
 The terminal then showcases the transaction hash indicating the contract's state alteration.
-Since we are altering the contract's state this typo of interaction is called an "invoke" and needs to be signed by the account that is calling the function.
+Since we are altering the contract's state this type of interaction is called an "invoke" and needs to be signed by the account that is calling the function.

 For these transactions, the terminal logs will exhibit a "status" variable, indicating the transaction's fate.
 If the status reads "ACCEPTED_ON_L2", the Sequencer has accepted the transaction, pending block inclusion.
 However, a "REJECTED" status signifies the Sequencer's disapproval, and the transaction won't feature in the upcoming block.
 More often than not, this transaction gains acceptance, leading to a contract state modification.
 On calling the **`get_owner`** function again we get this: